 Salzburg Mountain Advent

 Winter ski season kicks off in Grossarltal in its own very special way.
 In fact, this is probably the kind of place even Santa Claus would want to take a winter holiday – that’s how festive the two towns of Grossarl and Hüttschlag are during the run-up to Christmas, with Salzburg Mountain Advent running from the end of November until Christmas, every Friday through Sunday.
-If you book 3 days including ski pass, you get one extra day for free.
 Info: www.salzburger-bergadvent.at.